Regular ideals, Ideal Intersections and Quotients II: Isomorphisms of lattices of regular ideals

 An ideal $J \unlhd A$ is a \emph{regular ideal} if $J = J^{\perp\perp}$.
 We refer the reader to \cite[Section~2]{BFPR24} for a brief introduction to regular ideals.
-We note that that the collection of regular ideals is a complete lattice.
-We denote the complete lattice of regular ideals in a $\ca$-algebra $A$ by $\reg(A)$.
+By~\cite[Lemma~1.4]{Ham82}, the collection of regular ideals in a $\ca$-algebra $A$ is a complete lattice, which we denote by $\reg(A)$.

 \begin{definition} Let $(A,B)$ be a regular inclusion of $\ca$-algebras.
 Let $N \subseteq N(A,B)$ be a generating $*$-semigroup.
 If $K \unlhd B$ we say that $K$ is called an \emph{$N$-invariant ideal} if $nKn^* \subseteq K$ for all $n\in N$.
 When $N = N(A,B)$ we will simply say that $K$ is an \emph{invariant ideal}.
 We denote all the regular invariant ideals in $B$ by $\reginv_A(B)$. \end{definition}